arnhrwd/dragon/README.md

 - `dragon.network.local.host = localhost` **String** - the name used to advertise the local Dragon node
 - `dragon.network.local.service.port = 4000` **Integer** - the port number used by the local Dragon node for receiving service messages
 - `dragon.network.local.node.port = 4001` **Integer** - the port number used by the local Dragon node for receiving node messages
+- `dragon.network.remote.hosts =` **String** - comma separate list of all Dragon nodes in the network, providing port numbers for both service and node ports, in the form: `host:port:port,host:port:port,...`

 Parameters concerning metrics: